 Note that buildings on campus that are owned, operated and maintained by others, that is, the Space Needle, the Pacific Science Center, the Chihuly Garden and Glass Exhibit, and the Experience Music Project and the Mercer Arena (SOAC), are not connected to Seattle Center's CUP cooling water system.
-The International Fountain Pavilion, which is maintained by Seattle Center, is connected to the CUP's steam system, but not to its chilled water system.
-The Next 50 Pavilion and the Seattle Center Gift Shop, also maintained by Seattle Center, are not connected to either the steam or chilled water system.
+The International Fountain Pavilion, , Center Park and the Seattle Center Gift Shop, also maintained by Seattle Center, are not connected to either the steam or chilled water system.